TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 travis-ci
 ---------

-Now we want all this stuff automatically checked using travis-ci:
+Now we want all of this automatically checked using travis-ci:

 .. code-block:: yaml